karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 Each resource acts as an independent entity.
 But you can reference different resources to each other, eg: an App **must** have a repository referenced, but **may** reference a Database.
-You can still use the database for your app if you dont reference it, but then we can't create the :ref:`instance-environment-label` for you.
+You can still use the database for your app if you don't reference it, but then we can't create the :ref:`instance-environment-label` for you.

 You can reference resources with each other by either